glacials/twos.dev/src/cold/startrek.md

 I don't want to know that one season is bad and one is good, I don't want to know why you like it or whether you like it or what type of person likes it.

-These things get in my head and it's all I can think about when watching it.^[Once, a coworker recommended I play through a game.
+These things get in my head and it's all my brain can focus on when watching it.^[Once, a coworker recommended I play through a game.
 When I told him I would but gave him the above spiel, he told me "I'll only say this: They _didn't_ fuck up time travel."
 In that moment I winced and told him I really wish he hadn't said that, because now I know the game will involve time travel, and I'll be thinking about that the whole time up until the game reveals it.
 I played the entire game through.
 There was no time travel.
 Sean, you are the only person who can get away with this.]
+This is why I avoid them as much as I can, to prevent from ruining my experience.

 I've never met or heard about anyone with as deep a sensitivity to spoilers as me.
-It's hard to make people understand how small a revelation it takes to negatively impact my experience.
+It's hard to make people understand how small of a thing I consider a spoiler.

 For this reason, I'll usually avoid socializing about something until I'm completely done with it.
-But I can appreciate that some people enjoy hearing my thoughts about content they get really excited about.
+But I can appreciate that some people enjoy hearing my thoughts about content they really like.
+And for something like Star Trek, I'm going to forget all my notes by the time I finish.

 So I've started this page.
-I am watching through _all_ of Star Trek and post my thoughts on it below.
+I am watching through _all_ of Star Trek and will continuously update my thoughts on it below.
 I'm doing this on my website so that people don't reply to me.

-## I Do Not Want Answers To These Questions

-Not until I've caught up.
+## I Do Not Want Answers To These Questions.
+Not until I've caught up with the entire series.
+## Really, do not message me about the things I've written on this page.
+I don't care if you think the thing you're going to say isn't a spoiler.
+I don't want to know.

+## Notes By Series

 ### Star Trek

 1. Why are the most crucial people to the operation of the ship the same ones that are constantly leaving the ship on missions?

+(_I didn't start taking any major notes until TNG._)

+### Star Trek: The Animated Series

+(_I didn't take any notes on this, but am including it to indicate that I watched it._)

+### The first six films (The Motion Picture – Star Trek VI: The Undiscovered Galaxy)

+(_I didn't take any notes on these, but am including them to indicate that I watched them._)

 ### Star Trek: The Next Generation